contextvibes/THEA/README.md

----
-id: "doc:README"
-fileExtension: "md"
-title: "THEA (Tooling & Heuristics for Efficient AI-Development) - v0.1.0"
-artifactVersion: "0.1.0"
-status: "Active"
-summary: "The main entry point to the THEA project, providing an overview of its purpose, structure, core principles, and how to contribute."
-usageGuidance:
-  - "This is the first document to read when new to the project."
-  - "Use this file to understand the high-level goals and repository layout."
-owner: "Scribe, Canon"
-createdDate: "2025-05-20T10:00:00Z"
-lastModifiedDate: "2025-06-08T11:30:00Z"
-tags:
-  - "readme"
-  - "overview"
-  - "documentation"
-  - "thea-core"
-  - "entry-point"
-  - "guidance-system"
----
 # THEA (Tooling & Heuristics for Efficient AI-Development) - v0.1.0 (Foundational Setup)

 Welcome to THEA, an AI guidance system designed to enhance developer productivity by providing intelligent tooling and actionable heuristics.
-This repository is the central hub for THEA's core guidance artifacts (prompts, heuristic rules, schemas), its supporting documentation, and the research that informs its intelligence.
+This repository is the central hub for THEA's core guidance artifacts, its supporting documentation, and the research that informs its intelligence.

 THEA's guidance is consumed by **ContextVibes** (a separate system) to provide AI-assisted development features directly within the developer's environment.